Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Preliminaries

 and

-where the specific forms of the conserved current densities $j^n_a$, $j^{\pi}_{ab}$, $j^e_a$, and the decay rate $j^u_a$ will be determined later.
-From Eq. (\ref{eq:thr}), the derivatives of the entropy functional (\ref{eq:calS0}) with respect to slow variables are given by
+where the specific forms of the conserved current densities $j^n_a$, $j^{\pi}_{ab}$, and $j^e_a$ and the decay rate $j^u_a$ will be determined later.
+From Eq.~\eqref{eq:thr}, the derivatives of the entropy functional (\ref{eq:calS0}) with respect to slow variables are

 and